ratt-ru/pfb-imaging/README.rst

 * `--product`
 * `--suffix`

-This is to allow imaging multiple fields from a single set of averaged Stokes visibilities produced by the `init` applcation.
 The output dataset of the `init` application will be called

 :code:`f"{output_filename}_{product}.xds"`

+with standard python string substitutions.
+The grid worker will creates another dataset called

+:code:`f"{output_filename}_{product}_{suffix}.xds"`

+i.e. with the suffix appended.
+This is to allow imaging multiple fields from a single set of averaged Stokes visibilities produced by the `init` applcation.